aureplop/notion-tree/README.md

 ## Usage

 ```
-$ python notiontree/hierarchy.py --dir path/to/local/root --root-parent-url https://www.notion.so/id/to/parent/of/local/root
+$ python -m notiontree.hierarchy --dir path/to/local/root --root-parent-url https://www.notion.so/id/to/parent/of/local/root
 ```

 Assuming you had this hierarchy on Notion: